 - work with staff members to make time for STAR activities

 The STAR system will email you when an event has been submitted for your approval.
 If you approve the event, the team member will return to the STAR site after attending the event to mark the event as completed.
 You’ll then receive an email from the STAR system notifying you that the employee has completed the event.

 How should I explain STAR to staff members?

-STAR is an incentive program intended to reward A&S staff who complete 20 or more hours of professional development activities in a year.
-The STAR year runs from May 1 through April 30.
+STAR is a program intended to reward A&S staff who complete 10 or more hours of professional development activities in a year.
+STAR participation is not mandatory.

 What kinds of activities should I approve/deny?

 Not all activities are eligible for STAR hours, and ineligible activities should never receive supervisor approval.